anyproto/tech-docs/any-sync/overview.md

 Spaces are stored locally on user’s devices or on sync nodes on the external network.

+In case of ACL changes, a sync node requests a validation from a consensus node.
+If the ACL change is valid ([Raft algorithm](https://en.wikipedia.org/wiki/Raft_(algorithm)) is used for verification), the sync node updates the space ACL and sends the change to other sync nodes; otherwise, the sync node rejects the change.
+Hence, updating ACL requires a connection to the external network.
+If there is no connection, the change will be rejected.

 #### Encryption

 Each user has private and public keys which are used for signing, encrypting, and decrypting.